 Finally, it is noted that a critical extension may be introduced in the same release as the one in which the original field was introduced e.g. to correct an essential ASN.1 error.
-In such cases a UE capability may be introduced, to assist E-UTRAN in deciding whether or not to use the critically extension.
+In such cases a UE capability may be introduced, to assist the network in deciding whether or not to use the critically extension.

 A.4.3 Non-critical extension of messages